 Explicit Instruction

-At the LDC our evidence based oral language programs and teaching approaches ensure that we are providing the best learning opportunities for our students so we can build on their strengths and support them to make great gains academically and socially.
+At the NEMLDC our evidence based oral language programs and teaching approaches ensure that we are providing the best learning opportunities for our students so we can build on their strengths and support them to make progress academically and socially.

-Explicit instruction is a way to teach skills or concepts to students using direct, structured instruction.
+Explicit instruction is a way to teach knowledge, concepts and skills to students using direct, structured instruction.
 It helps make lessons clear by modelling for students how to start and succeed on a task and giving them ample time to practice.

 I Do